AashitV/GNS3-LabSimulation-1/README.md

 ## Conclusion

 This project demonstrates key enterprise networking & this GNS3 simulation successfully models a multi-site corporate network with segmentation, routing, firewall rules, IDS monitoring, and honeypot security.

+---
+## REMARK:
+This project cannot be simply Imported with '.gns' file as it was not Exported as a '.gns3project' file, due to error in exporting few appliances linked to VM.